Nested Event Extraction upon Pivot Element Recogniton: Related Work

 \subsection{NEE Datasets}

-In the medical domain, there are several nested event extraction (NEE) datasets available.
-Genia11 \cite{kim2011overview}, proposed in BioNLP 2011, is a dataset specifically designed for annotating biomolecular events in biomedical literature.
-It covers events related to biological processes and molecular interactions, with 9 event types including \texttt{regulation}, \texttt{positive regulation}, \texttt{negative regulation} events that involves proteins or other events as arguments.
-Genia13 \cite{kim2013genia} introduces additional annotations, expanding the number of event types to 14.
-The Cancer Genetics dataset \cite{pyysalo2013overview} focuses on cancer-related events and emphasizes the extraction of physiological and pathological processes across different levels of biological organization.
-It comprises 40 event types, and the \texttt{regulation} event type can introduce nested events.
-The Pathway Curation dataset \cite{ohta2013overview} primarily involves biomolecular reactions and includes 24 event types.
-Similar to the other datasets, the \texttt{regulation} event type is prominent for introducing nested event structures.
+In the medical domain, there are several NEE datasets available.
+Genia11~\citelanguageresource{kim2011overview} is a medical domain event extraction dataset, containing a total of 9 event types.
+Among these event types, \texttt{Regulation}, \texttt{Positive Regulation}, and \texttt{Negative Regulation} are 3 event types that can involve other events as arguments.
+Based on Genia11, Genia13~\citelanguageresource{kim2013genia} introduces additional event types such as \texttt{Phosphorylation} that can introduce nested events.
+Besides, in the Cancer Genetics dataset~\cite{pyysalo2013overview} and Pathway Curation dataset~\cite{ohta2013overview}, the \texttt{Regulation} event type is prominent for introducing nested event structures.

-Among these datasets, the event types capable of introducing nested events is relatively limited, primarily concentrated in \texttt{regulation} event types.
-Furthermore, these nested event datasets predominantly focus on the medical domain.
-Therefore, there is a need for a nested dataset in the generic domain that encompasses a diverse range of nested event types.
+Above all, in existing NEE datasets, nested events are mainly concentrated in limited event types like \texttt{Regulation}, with a predominant focus on the medical domain.
+However, in the generic domain, nested events are widespread with a diverse range of types, indicating a need for generic domain NEE datasets.